-This publication about the Offshore of Gaviota map area includes nine map sheets that contain explanatory text, in addition to this descriptive pamphlet and a data catalog of geographic information system (GIS) files.
-Sheets 1, 2, and 3 combine data from three different sonar surveys to generate comprehensive high-resolution bathymetry and acoustic-backscatter coverage of the map area.
-These data reveal a range of physiographic features (highlighted in the perspective views on sheet 4) such as the flat, sediment-covered Santa Barbara shelf interspersed with tectonically controlled bedrock uplifts and coarse-grained deltas and sediment lobes associated with coastal watersheds.
-To validate the geological and biological interpretations of the sonar data shown on sheets 1, 2, and 3, the U.S. Geological Survey towed a camera sled over specific offshore locations, collecting both video and photographic imagery; this "ground-truth" surveying imagery is available at Golden and Cochrane (2013).
-Sheet 5 is a "seafloor character" map, which classifies the seafloor on the basis of depth, slope, rugosity (ruggedness), and backscatter intensity and which is further informed by the ground-truth-survey imagery.
+This publication about the Offshore of Point Conception map area includes nine map sheets that contain explanatory text, in addition to this descriptive pamphlet and a data catalog of geographic information system (GIS) files.
+Sheets 1, 2, and 3 combine data from two different sonar surveys to generate comprehensive high-resolution bathymetry and acoustic-backscatter coverage of the map area.
+These data reveal a range of physiographic features (highlighted in the perspective views on sheet 4) such as the relatively flat, sediment-covered Santa Barbara shelf interspersed with faulted and folded bedrock outcrops, sand ridges, submarine canyon heads, asphalt mounds, and pockmarks.

+To validate the geological and habitat interpretations of the sonar data shown on sheets 1, 2, and 3, the U.S. Geological Survey towed a camera sled over specific offshore locations, collecting both video and photographic imagery; this "ground-truth" surveying imagery is available at Golden and Cochrane (2013).
+Sheet 5 is a "seafloor character" map, which classifies the seafloor on the basis of depth, slope, and rugosity (ruggedness), and backscatter intensity and which is further informed by the ground-truth-survey imagery.
 Sheet 6 is a map of "potential habitats," which are delineated on the basis of substrate type, geomorphology, seafloor process, or other attributes that may provide a habitat for a specific species or assemblage of organisms.
 Sheet 7 compiles representative seismic-reflection profiles from the map area, providing information on the subsurface stratigraphy and structure of the map area.
-Sheet 8 shows the distribution and thickness of young sediment (deposited over the last about 21,000 years, during the most recent sea-level rise) in both the map area and the larger Santa Barbara Channel region (offshore from Point Conception to Hueneme Canyon), interpreted on the basis of the seismic-reflection data.
-Sheet 9 is a geologic map that merges onshore geologic mapping (compiled from existing maps by the California Geological Survey) and new offshore geologic mapping that is based on integration of high-resolution bathymetry and backscatter imagery (sheets 1, 2, 3), seafloor-sediment and rock samples (Reid and others, 2006), digital camera and video imagery (Golden and Cochrane, 2013), and high-resolution seismic-reflection profiles (sheet 7).
+Sheet 8 shows the distribution and thickness of young sediment (deposited over the last about 21,000 years, during the most recent sea-level rise) in both the map area and the larger offshore Santa Barbara Channel region (offshore from Point Conception to Hueneme Canyon), interpreted on the basis of the seismic-reflection data.
+Sheet 9 is a geologic map that merges onshore geologic mapping (compiled from existing maps by the California Geological Survey) and new offshore geologic mapping that is based on integration of high-resolution bathymetry and backscatter imagery (sheets 1, 2, 3), seafloorsediment and rock samples (Reid and others, 2006), digital camera and video imagery (Golden and Cochrane, 2013), and high-resolution seismic-reflection profiles (sheet 7).